-The elementary-aged child is full of awe and wonder about the world in which he lives.
-The Montessori elementary program inspires a love of learning by going beyond the usual goals of skill development and addressing the development of the whole person.
-Children who complete our program have a clear understanding of the natural world, of human knowledge, and of themselves.
+Elementary-aged children are full of awe and wonder about the world in which they live.
+Quest's Elementary program inspires a love of learning by going beyond the usual goals of skill development and addressing the development of the whole person.
+As at all Montessori levels, the Elementary program is based on the belief that children learn best through movement and work with their hands, and provides cognitive, social, and emotional support to help them reach their full potential.

 - An integrated curriculum using Montessori’s Five Great Lessons